JonathanLyon2021/InstallQuorum_DeployContract/README.md

 # InstallQuorum_DeployContract
 This is Exercise 19 from MI4 in Kingsland Universities Blockchain Developer Program.
 This whole program is run completely using command prompts, sometimes 2 or 3 of them at a time.
+Although there is no actual code to run this program, running the comands in the terminal, spinning up the nodes, and making everything work together is very rewarding and educational.
+NOTE: I could not get the last part of this exercise running where I needed multiple Quorom nodes running(where is asks to run nodes 2 & 7 in separate terminals), just want to be clairvoyant with the user here, in case this happens to them in the same manner.

 # Overview
 The goal of this exercise is to install and setup **Quorum**.
 Quorum is a **permissioned blockchain software** based on